 What is Augmented Reality?

-Augmented reality (AR) is a form of interactive technology that superimposes digital information onto the real world.
-Such information can be text, sound, images, and three-dimensional objects — all of which are meant to improve how we experience products and content relevant to it.
+Augmented reality (AR) is a form of interactive technology that superimposes digital information into the real world.
+Such information can be text, sound, images, and three-dimensional objects—all meant to improve how we experience products and relevant content.

 Although the concept of AR sounds futuristic, the technology has been around for some time.
-Augmented reality dates back to the 60s in the form of a head-mounted display called ‘The Sword of Damocles’.
+Augmented reality dates back to the 1960s when a head-mounted display called ‘The Sword of Damocles’ was introduced.

-In 1968, a Harvard professor and computer scientist named Ivan Sutherland created a gear that allowed users to experience computer-generated graphics.
-Similar projects emerged since then, but it wasn’t until 1990 did the term ‘augmented reality’ come to being.
+In 1968, Harvard professor and computer scientist Ivan Sutherland created a gear that allowed users to experience computer-generated graphics.
+Similar projects emerged since then, but the term ‘augmented reality’ did not appear until 1990.

-AR is often confused or used interchangeably with virtual reality, but the two are not the same.
-The difference is AR technology only adds certain elements to an ordinary backdrop, whereas VR creates a full computer-generated environment for users to interact with.
+AR is often confused or used interchangeably with virtual reality, but the two differ.
+AR technology only adds some aspects to an ordinary backdrop, whereas VR creates a completely computer-generated environment for users to interact.

 Applications of AR Technology

-One of the most notable applications of AR includes NASA’s hybrid synthetic vision system for the X-38 spacecraft.
-Using AR technology, pilots see map data right on their screens which granted better navigation during test flights.
+One of the most notable applications of AR is NASA’s hybrid synthetic vision system for the X-38 spacecraft.
+Using AR technology, pilots see map data on their screens, improving navigation during test flights.

-Meanwhile, sports broadcasts make use of AR by overlaying visuals onto the court or field.
-By inserting yellow yard markers, trajectory lines, virtual trackers, and ads, viewers an even more unique on-screen experience.
+Meanwhile, sports broadcasts use AR by overlaying visuals onto the court or field.
+By inserting yellow yard markers, trajectory lines, virtual trackers, and ads, viewers have an even more unique on-screen experience.

-This was first introduced by Sportvision in 1998 on a live NFL game which they enhanced through the 1st & 10 graphics system.
-It didn’t take long for AR to reach other sports, paving the way for the company to capture clients like the NBA, NHL, MLB, and more.
+Sportvision introduced AR 1998 on a live NFL game, which they enhanced through the 1st & 10 graphics system.
+AR didn’t take long to reach other sports, paving the way for the company to capture clients like the NBA, NHL, MLB, and more.

 Google seized this opportunity and launched Google Glass in 2014.
-The wearable AR device proved itself useful in medicine, cognitive therapy, and media coverage.
-Two years later, Microsoft released their take of the technology in the form of Microsoft HoloLens.
+The wearable AR device proved helpful in medicine, cognitive therapy, and media coverage.
+Two years later, Microsoft released its take on the technology as Microsoft HoloLens.

 The Role of Augmented Reality in Retail

-In 2017, IKEA released IKEA Place, an app that allows customers to virtually preview products in their homes.
-Decor options appear true-to-scale thereby helping customers make informed decisions on every purchase.
+In 2017, IKEA released IKEA Place, an app that allows customers to preview products virtually in their homes.
+Decor options appear true-to-scale, helping customers make informed decisions about every purchase.

 This revolutionized the retail industry forever.

-While online shopping is convenient, there is an obvious gap between consumers and products that creates friction inside the sales funnel.
+While online shopping is convenient, an apparent gap between consumers and products creates friction inside the sales funnel.

 With AR, you bridge these gaps and make online shopping interactive and memorable.